doda25-team11/operation/ACTIVITY.md

 I made the monitoring metrics for A3 Prometheus.
 I used Figen's code for inspiration (https://github.com/doda25-team11/app/commits/A3.3-Metrics/).
 I explained the metrics in README in operation.

+- Figen:
+I worked on fixing the problems we had with A2 for the people using Oracle Virtualbox: https://github.com/doda25-team11/operation/pull/13
+I added prometheus as a dependency: https://github.com/doda25-team11/operation/pull/14 I created the base for Arnas's code in App: https://github.com/doda25-team11/app/tree/A3.3-Metrics

 ### Week Q1.6 (Dec 15+)
 ### Week Q1.7 (Jan 5+)
 ### Week Q1.8 (Jan 12+)